 #1 Technical Issues

-Running an e-commerce store makes you reliant on both soft- and hardware.
+Weighing the pros and cons of e-commerce it becomes clear that running an online store makes you reliant on both soft- and hardware.
 In addition to actions that can be planned, such as migrations and upgrades, you may face sudden server issues, problems with security, various downtimes and more.
 Even the slightest problem can cause growth in the bounce rate, and, consequently, the loss of potential profits.

 Troubleshooting: You can prevent this problem by choosing reliable e-commerce development service providers to cooperate with.
 Don’t fall for low prices.
 Rely on testimonials and a solid portfolio to find a credible partner.